-FIGURE 6: Net Cash Flow: Long Straight Bond and Short Cat Bond.
+FIGURE 3.
+Net Cash Flow: Long Straight Bond and Short Cat Bond

 The actual deals we have described all increase the bond issuer's capacity.
-The technology required to issue cat securities is being developed and refined and thus the transactions costs of these deals will probably decrease in the future.
+The technology required to issue cat securities is being developed and refined and thus the cost of these deals will probably come down in the future.
 Moreover, investors are becoming more familiar with the product which will have a further tendency to render future deals relatively less costly.
-Lastly, as others have pointed out [13], the insurance industry would be strained by a \$50 billion hurricane loss, but the capital markets could withstand it with relative calm.
+Lastly, as others have pointed out [12], the insurance industry would be strained by a \$50 billion hurricane loss, but the capital markets could withstand it with relative calm.
 Catastrophe bonds may become a routine method of transferring catastrophe risk.
 Practical considerations and economic theory would both predict this outcome.

 It should be emphasized that the line of insurance is immaterial to the capital market - it does not have to be catastrophe risk.
-We will show later that investors will demand these bonds because their returns have low correlation with stock returns.
-There may be many kinds of insurance risks that have low covariance with the stock market.
-At the 1997 Swiss Actuarial Summer School held at the University of Lausanne we heard from Winterthur actuaries of a proposal to issue bonds which would transfer mortality risk to bondholders1.
-It seems intuitively clear to us that mortality risk has low covariance with the stock market and thus we expect these bonds would be attractive to investors.
-As we understand it, Winterthur has long term annuity liabilities and as a result faces the risk of unexpected improvement in beneficiary mortality.
+We will show later that investors will demand these bonds because their returns are not correlated with stock returns.
+There may be many kinds of insurance risks that have zero covariance with the stock market.
+At the 1997 Swiss Actuarial Summer School held at the University of Lausanne we heard from Winterthur actuaries of a proposal to issue bonds which would transfer mortality risk to bondholders.
+It seems intuitively clear to us that mortality risk has zero covariance with the stock market and thus we expect these bonds would be attractive to investors.
+Winterthur has issued long term pension policies and faces the risk of unexpected improvement in pension beneficiary mortality.
+A security with bondholder cash flows tied to a mortality index would provide Winterthur with very long term coverage that is not available in the traditional reinsurance market.